 Coming from Chicken House Books in 2023!

-I’m busting to get to work in 2022 with the fabulous editors at Chicken House.
-My editorial team includes senior editor and YA author Kesia Lupo and Chicken House managing director Barry Cunningham.
+In 2022 I got to work with the fabulous editors at Chicken House.
+My editorial team included editor extraordinaire and YA author Kesia Lupo and Chicken House managing director Barry Cunningham.

 Winifred Weatherby is no ordinary nineteenth-century girl.
 She’s unconventional, plucky, and smart.
 In fact, she’s a girl-genius inventor on a mission to become an engineer, despite the fact that engineering is a Men-Only Zone in 1889.

 After being expelled from her progressive academy for promising young ladies, the incorrigible Winifred Weatherby is secretly recruited to be a gadget mistress for Queen Victoria’s league of young lady spies.
 While aiming to exhibit her Very Promising Invention at the 1889 Paris World Fair, Winnie must protect Queen Victoria from would-be plotters, find her missing father, and prove to the world that girls CAN be inventors and engineers.

 The story has had an excellent run so far.
 An early iteration called Winifred Weatherby Saves the Century placed second in the 2016 CYA Conference Competition, but I put the project away while I researched and worked on other novels for a few years.
 All the while, I never stopped thinking about Winnie.
 There was something special about her voice…

 At the end of 2020, eager to return to the story of my heart but needing some external motivation (aka, a deadline to push against), I gave Winnie’s story a new title, THE REMARKABLES, and entered it in the Historical Novel Society of Australasia’s (HNSA) Elizabeth Jane Corbett Mentorship Prize—and I won!